Salkantay Trek to Machu Picchu & Humantay Lagoon

-Enjoy some of the most beautiful sights along the Salkantay Trail including Humantay Lake and a campsite right by the base of the prominent Apu Salkantay.
+Enjoy some of the most beautiful sights along the Salkantay Trail including Humantay Lagoon and a campsite right by the base of the prominent Apu Salkantay.
 Better yet, enjoy hiking along a section of the Inca Trail before reaching Machu Picchu as well.

 Walking distance: 14km

 Trail type: Challenging (due to elevation)